Statutory Rape Georgia

 The Genarlow Wilson case was an example of the arbitrary nature of sex act violations between young people; at 17 years old, his age did not prevent him from receiving a felony charge and a minimum ten-year sentence, though the sex was consensual.

-For help navigating these complex circumstances, your best bet is to reach out to a trustworthy Atlanta Attorney.
+For help navigating these complex circumstances, your best bet is to reach out to a trustworthy attorney in Atlanta GA.

 Dating Laws in Georgia

 Consensual dating between adults and minors is not a valid defense for statutory rape in Georgia.
 Regardless of a consensual relationship, sexual intercourse with a person under the age of 16 in Georgia is statutory rape (unless the parties are married).

 Although, the age of consent in Georgia is 16, an individual may nevertheless be charged with contributing to the delinquency of a minor for a plethora of activities that the state could establish as “delinquent” for kids who are 16, 17 and also in certain cases, 18 years old.
 There have been cases where individuals are charged with contributing to the delinquency of a minor for only inviting the child to disobey his or her parents.